collective/ZopeSkel/README.txt

 Using local commands to create a content type package
 -----------------------------------------------------

-To use local commands you need to first include paster command in your buildout.cfg.
+To use local commands you need to first include paster command in your buildout.cfg as instructed above.
-*plone4_buildout* template includes this by default.
-For unified installer or older buildouts,
-`refer to the documentation how to include it <http://collective-docs.plone.org/tutorials/paste.html>`_.

 Starting inside your Plone buildout, first create a new archetypes add-on::